Learning with Notes as Artificial Memory

 • Accumulated for rereading and engagement in oneself

-Handwriting …preferred over tablet & pen or keyboard & mouse
+Handwriting (on paper or tablet & pen) preferred over keyboard & mouse

 • Forces to summarize and reframe information in your words (prevents cut & paste)